Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation

 \subsection{Implementation Details}

 We use the Adam optimizer~\citep{adam} with a learning rate of $10^{-4}$ and a batch size of 8.
 We retrain the motion latent auto-encoder from~\citet{float} on our dataset.
 The latent dimension is set to $d=512$.
 For our model $v_\theta$, we use 8 attention heads with a hidden dimension of $h$~$=$~$1024$ and 1D RoPE~\citep{rope}.
 It is trained with $N=50$ frames over $B=5$ blocks (i.e., 10 frames per block) and $l=2$ look-ahead frames.
 For audio encoding, we extract 12 multi-scale features from Wav2Vec2.0~\citep{wav2vec2}.
-For motion sampling, we use 10 NFEs with the Euler solver and a classifier-free guidance~\citep{classifier_free} scale of 2.
+For motion sampling, we use 10 NFEs with the Euler solver and a classifier-free guidance~\citep{classifier_free}.
 All the experiments are conducted on a single NVIDIA H100 GPU.
-We will release our code and models upon publication.